HamzaHashim12/Usb_Dumper/README.md

 ---

-## Converting script into a binary executable

-Now here comes the main part, converting the python script into executable and send it to target.
-	- Save the folder on desktop and extract it
-	- open terminal and type following commands
-		-cd Desktop
-		-cd Usb_Dumper
-		pyinstaller usb_dumper.py --onefile --noconsole --icon icon.ico
-	- This will make an executable file in Destop/Usb_Dumper/dist/usb_dumper.exe
-	- Send this to your target and enjoy

----

 ## Important Notes

 - **Ethical Use:** Only use this script on devices you own or have explicit permission to monitor.
 Unauthorized use may violate privacy laws.